gem/oq-mbt/doc/datamodels.rst

 Below we provide a list of parameters the user can specify for each model:

-* `catalogue_cutoff_magnitude` - The value of magnitiude below which eartquakes included in the catalogue are discarded
+* `catalogue_cutoff_magnitude` - The value of magnitude below which eartquakes included in the catalogue are discarded
 * `catalogue_cutoff_depth` - The value of depth [km] below which eartquakes included in the catalogue are discarded